 Once we settled in, which didn’t take a long time as we’re too eager to start our night in Acacias.
 Our first stop was at Nescafe Pub, about one hundred metres away from the apartment.
 It’s a nice hangout place with youtube music playing on the screen.
 Mostly the customer was a couple, and we could see some smooching in the corner and only a group of friend chatting behind us.
 If I not mistaken we had about ten beers or more, and it cost 36,000 COP.

-Before heading back to the apartment, we stopped by for a meal at Establo.
+On our first nightout, before heading back to the apartment, we stopped by for a meal at Establo.
 We took the combo set with fries and drink, but we had three different dishes – Carnes, Pechuga and BBQ Costilla.
 It was a nice little meal and very cheap too.
 It only cost 19,000 COP for all of it.

 The next morning, Mike and I had our breakfast at El Forest.
 It only cost 9,000 COP with two sets of Huevos Pericos and hot drinks – Chocolate and Coffee.